 From the opening scene when she had an accident while backing her car out…until Miss Daisy died it is a story full of meaningful conflict.

 If real estate’s mantra is location, location, location, then for screenwriters it’s conflict, conflict, conflict.
 The lack of conflict in screenplays is why studio readers say that you can cut out the first 30 pages of many screenplays and nothing would be lost.
 Start your story as late as you can and start it with conflict.
 (Rocky loses his locker, in Sounder the boy’s dad is hauled away, Nemo’s mother, brothers and sisters are all killed, Juno is pregnant, all in the first few scenes of the story.
 And it’s hard to beat the first line in Kafka’s The Metamorphosis, “Gregor Samsa woke one morning and found he had changed overnight into a gigantic insect.”
-That’s meaningful conflict.)
+When you wake up and you’re a bug, that’s meaningful conflict.)

 What are your favorite movies scenes?
 Good chance they’re full of meaningful conflict.
 “Of all the gin joints in all the towns in all the world, she walks into mine.”
-(Casablanca) “She’s my sister and my daughter.”
-(Chinatown)
+“I am big.
+It’s the pictures that got small (Sunset Boulevard).
+“She’s my sister and my daughter.”
+(Chinatown)—Conflict, Conflict, Conflict.

 “Plays are about conflict.
 Plays are about people not getting along.”